 I have grown to love failure, although I’ll be the first to admit it kicked my a*s for many years.
-I remember the disgusting feeling of losing my first business and having to put both the business and myself through bankruptcy.
+I remember the helpless and empty feeling of losing my first business and having to put both the business and myself through bankruptcy.
 It was absolutely horrible.

-I remember losing the house, the office, the warehouse, the car, & putting the furniture on the front lawn for people to take it as I didn’t even have the money to put it in storage … Even more horrible.
-Then moving back with my parents… horrible, horrible, horrible….
-Then taking a job mobbing floors and cleaning ashtrays at a bar…worse than three horribles.
+I remember losing the house, the office, the warehouse, the car, & putting the furniture on the front lawn for people to take it as I didn’t even have the money to put it in storage … that was even more horrible.
+Then I had to move back with my parents… horrible, horrible, horrible….
+Then taking a job mopping floors and cleaning ashtrays at a bar…worse than three horribles.

 The shift in my thinking happened when I started diving into the books at Barnes & Noble before my shifts at the bar to read about every successful person and company I could think of to see what they had done that I had not.
 It wasn’t until then that I realized that things weren’t as horrible as I thought.
 I remember shaking my head as I came to the realization that I was not special.

 In fact, failure almost became a prerequisite of sorts to success.
 In fact, a lot of their stories were far more horrific than mine.
 This, in turn, led me to take upon quite a different attitude towards failure from that point forward, and something I believe to this very day.
 WE FAIL AT EVERYTHING…UNTIL WE SUCCEED.
 It is the same principle as learning how to walk, talk, read, write, or ride a bike for the first time.
 We fail until we succeed.

 Here are some great lessons I have learned about this word, FAILURE.
 Hopefully, it will give you a bit of a better perspective and the mindset to make failure work FOR you, as opposed to kicking you in the behind.

 1. Failure Is The Fuel That Ignites Me